orr721/ThinGallery/README.md

 Why?
 ----

-* You may have access to a web server, but no ability to upload/execute scripts on it
+* You have access to a web server, but no ability to upload/execute scripts on it
-* You may not want to execute scripts on your server for security reasons
+* You don't want to execute scripts on your server for security/performance reasons
-* **You might have a NAS Box** - this may not support common server-side languages like PHP, and even if it does, it may be too slow to resize your images.
+* **You have a NAS box** - this may not support common server-side languages like PHP, and even if it does, it may be too slow to resize your images.
+* **You want to serve a photo gallery off your phone** with a basic web server app.

 Setup
 -----